 Bohemian Glam Living Room

 While the dining room is more subdued, the living room is where we wanted a lot of color.
 It’s where we hang out as a family or to watch TV so we wanted it to be design forward but comfortable.
-We’ve updated this space a few times but we’ve always had a blue sofa!
+We’ve updated this space a few times (we’ve always had a blue sofa) but we finally switched to a deep green!
 Come to think of it, I don’t think I’ve ever owned a neutral colored sofa in my life!

 Golden Girls Bathroom